-- Regular payments: Installment loan have regular monthly payments that will be the same every single month, so you can easily plan your finances around the repayments.
+- Regular payments: Instalment loan have regular monthly payments that will be the same every single month, so you can easily plan your finances around the repayments.

 - Long term: As you are paying the loan of monthly, they come with a longer term than payday loans.

-- Borrow more: Installment loans often let you borrow larger amounts of money than a payday loan, as you are not expected to pay it all back with one pay check.
+- Borrow more: Instalment loans often let you borrow larger amounts of money than a payday loan, as you are not expected to pay it all back with one pay check.